BillySterling/liri-node-app/README.md

         * SPOTIFY_ID=your-spotify-id
         * SPOTIFY_SECRET=your-spotify-secret

-    See the included .env-template file as an example.
+    Refer to the .env-template file in the repository as an example.

 ## Usage